Aliocha19/soccer_league/README.md

 - Assumptions : all files are in the same directory

-- Use the relevant "python" command to run the script, reading a text file from the "command line":
+- Use the relevant "python" command (based on your settings) to run the script, reading a text file from the "command line":

   ```
   python start.py < teams.txt